Moving to New York: Here’s How to Relocate Seamlessly

 Cinema’s enduring celebration of New York City can make it seem instantly familiar.
 But what is it really like to live and work there?

 It’s known as "the city that never sleeps" for a reason.
 New York, a truly diverse and vibrant metropolis, stays open 24 hours a day in a way that other cities never quite manage.
 Many grocery stores, bars, restaurants and gyms can be visited around the clock, and you can hop on the subway or the Staten Island Ferry right through the night.
 In some places, you can even get a haircut at 2am.
 (We can’t think why you’d need to, but it’s nice to know the option is there.)
 Immortalised on the silver screen, New York tops many people’s lists of cities they dream of moving to.
 So, you’ve just found out you're moving to New York with your job?
 Lucky you.
 But where do you start?
 Navigating the labyrinthine process of moving to a new city – especially this one – can be a little daunting.
-Here’s how to turn that relocation to New York into the smoothest of rides.
+Here’s how Plum Guide can help you turn that relocation to New York into the smoothest of rides.